Training, Webinars, and Podcasts

 Using Case Studies to Highlight Best Practice and Improve Outcomes in Brain Injury

 People are complicated.
-People with brain injury often seek treatment for multiple co-occurring needs, like substance abuse, mental health, domestic violence and/or chronic pain.
+People with brain injury often seek treatment for multiple co-occurring needs, like substance use, mental health, domestic violence and/or chronic pain.
 The brain injury must be properly identified, and symptoms must be accommodated to enable the person to fully benefit from support programs in these and other areas.

 Each session in this series will use case studies with different levels of injury, individual challenges and interactions with systems.
 We will also show how to apply existing tools when working to support the individual.
-Downloadable Flyer PDF
+Downloadable Flyer PDF and a Text Flyer.

 Who Should Attend: Case Managers, In-home Service Providers, Counselors, Addiction Specialists, Court Representatives, Program Administrators, Shelter Workers, Advocates, Teachers, Case Workers.